mariacommits/mariacommits/README.md

 ## About Me: 👽

-I am system engineering student with a strong interest on software development
+I am a Systems Engineering student with a strong interest on software development

 I love learning new technologies and contributing to open source